Highlights

 Meet Loopy

 Loopy is a swarm of 36 individual servo motors circularly connected in a chain.
-The servo motors are each controlled by a single independent agent in the swarm who has only one degree of freedom.
+The servo motors are each controlled by an independent agent in the swarm.

-As an ongoing research platform at the WVU Interactive Robotics Laboratory, Loopy is used for exploring how decentralized biological processes and systems can be utilized in robotics, and what emergent behaviors can be observed by applying biological principles to Loopy.
+As an ongoing research platform at the Interactive Robotics Laboratory, Loopy is used for exploring how decentralized processes found in nature can be utilized in robotics applications.

 Technical Stack